 The electric cabin heat includes dual heaters, dual controllers and temp sensors, and a Master Heater switch (for safety).

-Click on the following link to view the heaters project: Heaters
+Click on the following linke to view the electric heaters project: Heaters